iampranavdhar/campusmind/README.md

 - Add an announcement to the students
 - See the list of students
 - Add Courses
+- Add the images to the gallery

 ### Student Features

+- To view the timetable for the day
-- See the list of assignments
+- See and submit the assignments
 - See the list of events
 - See the list of announcements
 - Get the details of the course
-- Get Notifications for the assignments and events
+- Get Notifications for the assignments,event and announcements
 - See the fee details
+- Message your friends and teachers in the university
+- Placement related details
+- Gallery of the university

 ## Setup 🔥